 Any unauthorized person or persons found using HCC property and/or equipment or behaving in a manner that is not conducive to the maintenance of a proper educational environment will be asked to leave the campus at once.
 If there is a repeat offense or if such person or persons refuse the request, local law enforcement officers may be called to campus to issue a trespassing citation.

 Current Policies for Publicizing Security Efforts

-The Assistant Director of Plant Facilities and Campus Security offers information on campus safety and campus crime prevention.
+The Director of Facilities and Campus Security offers information on campus safety and campus crime prevention.
 A standing subcommittee — the HCC Safety and Security Subcommittee — makes recommendations for improving campus safety and preventing campus crime.
 This committee (consisting of faculty, staff and students) seeks college- wide involvement in its activities.
-The Assistant Director of Plant Facilities and Campus Security is responsible for overseeing and coordinating the HCC security efforts.
-This person reports to and receives directions from the Director of Plant Facilities, who in turn receives recommendations from the HCC Safety and Security Subcommittee.
+The Director of Facilities and Campus Security is responsible for overseeing and coordinating the HCC security efforts.
+This person receives recommendations from the HCC Safety and Security Subcommittee.

 Enforcement Authority of HCC Security Personnel

 The Hutchinson Community College security philosophy is to provide assistance, observation and support.
 The HCC Security Officers DO NOT carry firearms.
 The HCC Security Office has a close working relationship with local law enforcement agencies.